 Convert RTF to DOC

-Upload rtf-file
+Upload an rtf-file

 Select "to doc"